-When using the SOM at typical room temperatures (below 30°C), it is recommended to limit the total current through the SOM to 0.6A.
+When using the SOM at typical room temperatures (below 30°C), limiting the total current through the SOM to 0.6A is recommended.
 This will provide safe operating conditions for all ICs in the power path.

-4.1.2 Usage: Max current at typical room temperature with heat-save
+4.1.2 Max Current at Room Temperature with Heat Save